 Lending rules and conditions may be changed.
 As a library user you must keep yourself informed about changes and follow rules which have been added after your library card was issued.

 The library provides electronic resources, mainly databases, e-journals and e-books which are intended for study and research.
 You are not allowed to use electronic media for a commercial purpose, in violation of the Copyright Law (1960:729) or break the license terms of the providers.
 E-resources can be used by everyone visiting the library.
 Students and staff can also access most of the e-resources outside the university’s network by logging in with their user accounts.

-The loan period is normally 28 days.
-Exceptions:
+The normal lending period is 28 days.
+Certain exceptions apply:

 - Course literature, fiction: 7 days

 If no one else is waiting to borrow an item, the loan period can be extended.
 You can extend loans by logging in to your library account (external link).
 If you do not already have a PIN code, you can get one from the library’s information desk or via the website.
 You can also log in to a borrowing terminal at the library and extend your loans there.
 Alternatively, you can contact the library’s information desk.

 Damaged or lost books